otouxama/k_syntax_/README.md

 # k_syntax_
 A mock-up of a made-up programming language inside of C using #define preprocessor directives.
-It's called 'K'. why this README is so short?
+It's called 'K'.
+its actually just a macro library with some #define-s why this README is so short?

 make sure u compile it like